evgeny-gridasov/openvpn-otp/README.md

     #       encoding is base32, hex or text
     #       key is your key in encoding format
     #       pin is a 4-6 digit pin
-    #       udid is used in motp mode
+    #       udid is used only in motp mode and ignored in totp mode
     #
     # use sha1/base32 for Google Authenticator
     bob otp totp:sha1:base32:K7BYLIU5D2V33X6S:1234:xxx *